eclipse-archived/ceylon-lang.org/documentation/1.0/tour/modules.md

 Normally, the Ceylon runtime is invoked by specifying the name of a runnable module at the command line.

+### TODO: examples of running the VM against a local or remote repository!

 ## Module repository ecosystem